hycript/vue-tap-press/README.md

 modifiers | describe
 ---|---
-.delay | tap event will be delay dispatch by the directive value , defalut 300ms; .doubletap | DOM will dispatch doubletap event,if it has reach condition to dispatch doubletap event , it will not dispatch tap event ;
+.delay | tap event will be delay dispatch by the directive value , default 300ms; .doubletap | DOM will dispatch doubletap event,if it has reach condition to dispatch doubletap event , it will not dispatch tap event ;

 ### v-press only